 Where is the school lunch calendar?
-On this page of the SPS website.
+Find it via the SPS Nutrition Services web page.

 Is there before- and after-care at school?
 The YMCA operates a child-care facility on the Thurgood Marshall campus to provide care for students before and after school.
 Their website provides more details, rates and contact information.

 What is the Enrichment Program?
 The PTA-operated Enrichment Program provides after- and before-school classes at Thurgood Marshall.
 There are three sessions, Fall, Winter and Spring.
-Financial aid is available for families who qualilfy for Free/Reduced Price Lunch.
+Families who qualify for Free/Reduced Price Lunch pay 10 percent of the listed price for one class per student per session.
 Learn more: tmlink.org/enrichment

 How do I get involved at school?
 It’s easy, thanks to a welcoming set of staff members, and groups such as the PTA and Bullpup Parents Group!
 The PTA coordinates many volunteer opportunities (see http://tmlink.org/info/volunteering/) and classroom teachers often seek help independently.
 SPS requires all volunteers in the school to submit a background check form.
 (Details at http://tiny.cc/SPSvolunteer.)
 Other involvement is possible through the PTA (read more here) and Bullpup Parents (see below).